Extremal Steklov-Neumann Eigenvalues: Introduction

 Similarly, let $\rho_k^\triangle\in\calA_\alpha$ be a local maximizer for \eqref{e:RelaxMax}.
 Assume $\lambda_k(\rho_k^\triangle)$ is a multiplicity $m_k$ eigenvalue and let $\{u_{i, k}\}_{i \in [m_k]}$ be an $L^2(\Gamma; \rho_k^\triangle)$-orthonormal choice of eigenfunctions.
 Then there exists $c > 0$ such that the squared eigenfunction boundary values satisfy

 \end{thm}

+The constant $c>0$ in the optimality conditions \eqref{e:minRhoCondMult} and \eqref{e:maxRhoCondMult} depends on the choice of eigenbasis $\{ u_{i,k}\}_{i\in [m_k]}$; see the proof in Section \ref{s:Proof} for details.
 Interestingly, for a simple extremal eigenvalue (either minimizer or maximizer), the corresponding eigenfunction is constant on any interval for which the extremal density takes values between 0 and 1; see Figures~\ref{f:EvenkMaximizer} and \ref{f:SmallkMaximizer}.
 Theorem~\ref{prop:OptCondMultEig} is proven in Section~\ref{s:Proof}.
 The proof uses a local variational argument relying on the Gateaux derivative of a non-simple eigenvalue; see Lemma~\ref{l:PropSigma}(e).
-This local analysis is similar to asymptotics of Steklov eigenvalues with respect to shape perturbations \cite{Viator_2018,Viator_2020,Viator_2022,Tan_2023,Schroeder_2023,Tan_2024,Alland_2025}.
+This local analysis is similar to asymptotics of Steklov eigenvalues with respect to shape perturbations \cite{Viator_2018,Viator_2020,Viator_2022,Tan_2023,Schroeder_2023,Tan_2024,Alland_2026}.